New York Times My List Review Contest

 1. Eligibility

-This contest is open to students ages 13 to 19 in middle school or high school worldwide ( high school postgraduate students who haven’t enrolled in a college can apply).
+This contest is open to students aged 13 to 19 in middle school or high school worldwide (high school postgraduate students who haven’t enrolled in college can also apply).
 Students attending their first year of a two-year CEGEP in Quebec Province can also participate.
 If students are directly related to New York Times employees or live in the same household as those employees, they are not eligible to enter this contest.

 3. Final Submission Date